Nidec-Shimpo America Corporation

 NIDEC-SHIMPO America Corporation is the North American subsidiary of Japan-based NIDEC-SHIMPO Corporation.
-NIDEC-SHIMPO is a leading global manufacturer of high precision gearing technologies, including planetary, worm, hypoid, bevel, strain wave and cycloidal gears.
+NIDEC-SHIMPO is a manufacturer of planetary, worm, hypoid, bevel, strain wave and cycloidal gears.

-Affiliated Companies
+Affiliated companies

 NIDEC Corporation

 With annual sales exceeding $15 Billion for the fiscal year 2022, the NIDEC Corporation (NYSE:NJ) is a provider of small, mid-size motors and related drive technologies.
 Founded in 1973 by current Chairman of the Board and CEO, Shigenobu Nagamori, the NIDEC Corporation has a portfolio of motors for hard disk drives and for fans used in consumer appliances or automotive applications.
 The NIDEC Group consists of more than 150 corporate subsidiaries around the globe.
 The group totals more than 100,000 employees that are supplying products and services to customers in more than 30 countries.
 The NIDEC Group companies can be categorized into the following business segments: Motors, Machinery, Optical & Electronic Components, Other (Services & logistics).